 The Health and Safety at Work etc Act 1974 is the principal piece of legislation dealing with the health and safety of people at work.
-Argyll and Bute Council’s Regulatory Services enforce this legislation in places such as shops, warehouses, offices, places used for leisure and consumer services, hotels, restaurants and churches.
+Argyll and Bute Council’s Environmental Health Service enforces this legislation in places such as shops, warehouses, offices, places used for leisure and consumer services, hotels, restaurants and churches.
 Officers have to consider not only the health and safety of workers but also members of the public who can be affected by work activities.

 Our objective is to ensure that businesses comply with their legal and moral obligations to protect the health, safety and welfare of employees and the safety of contractors and the public where work activities may pose a risk to their health safety.